abrennec/lecture_theo_bg_audio_graphics/09_final_projects/ho/ho_README.md

 ![just a subset of the various shaped you can create with this formula](imgs/Untitled%201.png)

-just a subset of the various shaped you can create with this formula
+just a subset of the various shaped you can create with this formula.